keylime/enhancements/1_persist_agent_restart.md

 nitty-gritty.
 -->

-A target machine is rebooted with no change in state.
+A target machine is rebooted with no change in state (measured properties).
 This machine should not require “re adding” with the keylime tenant again.

-Once it comes back online, the verifier should proceed to recommence run time monitoring.
+Once the target node / agent returns to an online / reachable state, the verifier should proceed to recommence run time monitoring.

-A new tornado web handler is created within the verifier to listen for requests that an agent will emit when it (re)starts.
+A new tornado web handler will be created within the verifier to listen for requests that an agent will emit when it (re)starts.

-Code will be introduced to the agent that will perform a `POST` request to inform the verifier an agent has been (re)started.
-This in turn will cause the verifier to perform an `operational_state query` for the UUID of that agent and then proceed to perform run time integrity monitoring again.
+Code will be introduced within the agent that will perform a `POST` request to inform the verifier an agent has been (re)started.
+This in turn will cause the verifier to perform an `operational_state query` for the `UUID` of that agent and then proceed to perform run time integrity monitoring again.

 ### User Stories (optional)